 The Bureau of Land Management (BLM) grants Scientific Paleontological Collecting Permits based on the provisions of the Federal Land Policy and Management Act of 1976 (FLPMA; 43 USC 1701 1782) and the Antiquities Act of 1906.

 Permits for paleontological investigations and mitigation may include stipulations that address curation, distribution of articles and reports, qualifications, site restoration, safety, etc. Permit issuance may also entail the involvement of the BLM’s State Office in addition to local Field and/or District Offices, so advance planning and coordination is a necessity.
-Additional information are also available in the following BLM Manuals, Handbooks, and Report:
+Additional information is also available in the following BLM Manuals, Handbooks, and Report:

 Forest Service (USFS)

 The Forest Service (FS) also issues permits authorizing both project-related identification and mitigation efforts in addition to research related investigations based on the provisions of the Federal Land Policy and Management Act of 1976 (FLPMA) (43 USC 1701 1782) and the Antiquities Act of 1906.

 Regulations promulgated under 36 CFR 261 state that each Regional Forester has jurisdiction over "Protection of objects or places of historical, archaeological, geological or paleontological interest" (36 CFR 261.70(a)(5)), and that the following are prohibited: “Excavating, damaging, or removing any vertebrate fossil or removing any paleontological resource for commercial purposes without a special use permit" (36 CFR 261.9 (g)).